 1. Canaletto, Venice and… its gondolas

-In the monumental entrance hall on the ground floor, the Ca’ Rezzonico museum houses Laura, the oldest gondola in Venice , which certainly belonged to a patrician family.
+In the monumental entrance hall on the ground floor, the Ca’ Rezzonico museum houses L’aura, one of the oldest gondolas in Venice (dated 1947).
 But how many stories and secrets can a gondola tell us?
 We will discover it together, then move on to the second floor of the museum, where we will observe the gondolas depicted in the famous views by Canaletto and other painters that allow us to “enter” the life of eighteenth-century Venice.
 But that’s not all: in the workshop, against a backdrop taken from Canaletto, after building it with our own hands, we will insert a “real” small 3D gondola that we can colour and reinterpret as we like!
-The participants will also be offered a leaflet that will suggest a circuit/game to play after the activity, exploring the places in the city portrayed by eighteenth-century landscape painters seen in the museum and comparing them with how these places look today.

 Duration: 1,30 hours.